Voltac209/Super-Tunes/README.md

 <h3 id="introduction">Introduction</h3>
 <p>
-   <b>Super Tunes</b> is microservices backend project for a music platform.
+   <b>Super Tunes</b> is a microservices backend project for a music platform.
    The system is split into independent Spring Boot services for users, songs, and playlists, with service discovery and API gateway support.
 </p>